ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 The following requirements must be met:

--  each fix or new feature needs to have its own Launchpad ticket filed under the landscape-client project
+-  each change needs to have a Launchpad ticket filed under the landscape-client project
 -  each one of those tickets needs to have:

    -  two developer reviews (already a standard Landscape coding